 The 2014 Black Sears Estate Cabernet Sauvignon is fairly dark in the glass; it shows sweet fruit aromatics, along with notes of sweaty leather, dust, chocolate, cassis, black currant and baking spice.
 There is certainly a savory component to the bouquet including dried herbs.
 Supple across the palate, this wine is very well balanced and has been so since its youth.
 Perhaps this is a product of the vintage as many of the 2013 wines we have tried from Napa Valley have not been so approachable in their youth.
 Both red and darker fruits show on the palate anchored by fine-grained tannins that are slightly chalky and chewy at the same time.

-The 2004 Black Sears Cabernet Sauvignon shows pretty notes of all spice on the bouquet with a distinctive chalky almost dusty characteristic.
+The 2004 Black Sears Cabernet Sauvignon shows pretty notes of all-spice on the bouquet with a distinctive chalky and almost dusty characteristic.
 The fruit is integrated well both on the bouquet and on the palate and shows more red fruit (red currant, red plum with notes of blackberry) than dark fruit.
 This is a wine whose textural softness is the antithesis of the often talked about heavy and robust tannic wines from Howell Mountain which often have to age a number of years before being able to enjoy them.
 The very balanced finish displays ripe and fine-grained tannins.

 Tao Beer